enum

 In many use-cases one doesn’t care what the actual value of an enumeration is.
 There are several ways to define this type of simple enumeration:

-• use instances of auto for the value
+- use instances of

-• use a descriptive string as the value
+as the value - use a descriptive string as the value

 Using any of these methods signifies to the user that these values are not important, and also enables one to add, remove, or reorder members without having to renumber the remaining members.

-Whichever method you choose, you should provide a repr() that also hides the (unimportant) value:
+Whichever method you choose, you should provide a repr()

 >>> class NoValue(Enum):